-- (5) Any diseased tree material is to be treated in accordance with the Biosecurity Act 1993. - (6) Standards E17.6.1(1),(2),(3),(4) and (5) do not apply for works carried out: - (a) in order to comply with the Electricity (Hazards from Trees) Regulations 2003: - (b) by Council or its agent or the road controlling authority or its agent to maintain the visibility of road safety signage, maintain vehicle sight lines for traffic safety, maintain legal clearance height and width above the road carriage way including to: - (i) maintain a clearance of 4.5m height above the road carriageway or 5.3m where there is road safety and directional signage located above the carriageway; - (ii) maintain the clearance of 0.5m width back from the road kerb; - (iii) maintain the clearance of 0.6m width back from the unkerbed road; or - (iv) maintain clearance requirements for over dimension routes. - (c) within the formation width of the legal road where the road adjoins any rural zone for maintaining visibility.
+- (5) Any diseased tree material is to be treated in accordance with the Biosecurity Act 1993. - (6) Standards E17.6.1(1),(2),(3),(4) and (5) do not apply for works carried out: - (a) in order to comply with the Electricity (Hazards from Trees) Regulations 2003; - (b) by Council or its agent or the road controlling authority or its agent to maintain the visibility of road safety signage, maintain vehicle sight lines for traffic safety, maintain legal clearance height and width above the road carriage way including to: - (i) maintain a clearance of 4.5m height above the road carriageway or up to 0.5m above any traffic signal, or road safety and directional signage located above the carriageway; - (ii) maintain the clearance of 0.5m width back from the road kerb; - (iii) maintain the clearance of 0.6m width back from the unkerbed road; or - (iv) maintain clearance requirements for over dimension routes. - (c) within the formation width of the legal road where the road adjoins any rural zone for maintaining visibility.